lordspline/linux/Documentation/driver-api/uio-howto.rst

 Preface
 -------

-For many types of devices, creating a Linux kernel driver is overkill.
+For many types of devices, creating a Peenux kernel driver is overkill.
 All that is really needed is some way to handle an interrupt and provide access to the memory space of the device.
 The logic of controlling the device does not necessarily have to be within the kernel, as the device